-Course schedule
+Course schedual

-Phas e 1 City Form and Life
+Phas City Form and Life

+e 1

-Week 1: Introduction to the course
+Week Introduction to the course

+1:

+Sentember Fr

+September 5:

-September 5: o Introduction to the course and syllabus
+Introduction to the course and syllabus

 September 7:

+City Definition

+o Readings:

+City Reader, "what is the city" ,by Lewis mumford

 City Reader, "City origins" by Henri Pirenne

+September 12:

+Week Urban Classical Theory:

+2: Reading

-Week 2: September 12: O Urban Classical Theory: Reading • City reader, "Urbanism way of life", by Louis Wirth.
-September 14: O Conceptualizing the Urban What is a City?
+City reader, "Urbanism way of life", by Louis Wirth.

+September 14:

+Conceptualizing the Urban

+What is a City?
 What is life like in an urban environment?

-Reading:
+Reading :

-- "The Urban Revolution", V.Gorden Childe, City Reader. - L. Wirth.
+"The Urban Revolution", V.Gorden Childe, City Reader.
+L. Wirth.
 1938.
 "Urbanism as a Way of Life."
 American Journal of Sociology.
-Vol. 44, No. 1. pp. 1-24.

-video: Evolution of Our Cities | Episode 1 - YouTube

-Week 3

-City form and history of cities and city life

-How have urban environments been established and developed?
+Vol. 44, No. 1. pp. 1-24. video: Evolution of Our Cities Episode 1 - YouTube Assignment: will be announced Week 3 • City form and history of cities and city life How have urban environments been established and developed?
 What are the elements that compose a city?

-September 19:

-City form

-Readings:

-- Lynch, K. (1960).
+September 19: • City form Readings: Lynch, K. (1960).
 Chapter III: The City Image and its Elements.
 The Image of the City. (pp. 46-49).
-Cambridge, MA: Technology Press. - "A Theory of Urban Form" by Kevin Lynch & Lloyd Rodwin - 1.
-Amos, D. (City Beautiful).
+Cambridge, MA: Technology Press.
+"A Theory of Urban Form" by Kevin Lynch & Lloyd Rodwin Amos, D. (City Beautiful).
 (2017, June 19).
 Urban Sprawl: Which U.S. City Sprawls the Most?
 [Video].
-YouTube history of cities and city life

-September 21:

-Readings:

-- City Reader, The City in History: its origins, its transformations, and its prospects "Lewis Mumford" - Cities, Change and Conflict: A political economy of urban life, Chapter 3: "Cities in World History". (pp. 51-73) by Kleniewski, N. - Where and Why Did the First Cities and States Form? | Big History Project.
+YouTube September 21: history of cities and city life Readings: City Reader, The City in History: its origins, its transformations, and its prospects "Lewis Mumford" Cities, Change and Conflict: A political economy of urban life, Chapter 3: "Cities in World History". (pp. 51-73) by Kleniewski, N. Where and Why Did the First Cities and States Form?
+Big History Project.
+Youtube - Amos, D. (City Beautiful).

-Youtube

-- Amos, D. (City Beautiful).
 (2019, March 7).
 A Brief History of U.S. City Planning.
 [Video].
-YouTube. https://youtu.be/2Q5blCcek6s

-Week 4

-Culture and Society

-How do the inhabitants of a city shape the physical environment, relationships, and living?
+YouTube. https://youtu.be/2Q5blCcek6s Assignment: will be announced Week 4 • Culture and Society How do the inhabitants of a city shape the physical environment, relationships, and living?

+Contomber 2C

+September 26:

-September 26: Readings: "Introduction" and "The Use of Sidewalks: Contact" from The Death and Life of Great American Cities by Jane Jacobs ([Urban Planning]; City reader, "The code of the d=street" and "Decent and Street families" by Elijah Anderson (p.
-131) [Urban Design] September 28: City reader,"Bowling alone: American's Declining social capital" by Robert D.puntam -Urbanization Society and Culture MCAT Khan Academy (video) Assignment: will be announced Week 5 Living and Moving How does our movement within the city shape our perception, daily routine, and way of life?
-October 3: Reading: The evolution of city life James S. Santangelo, L. Ruth Rivkinand Marc T. J. Johnson321 -City Life Drone Video - Free HD Video - no copyright - YouTube October 5: Reading: Moving around the city: discourses on walking and cycling in English urban areas Tim Jones Lecture Topics: the mode and speed by which we move impacts our everyday and perception of the city; types of transportation based on culture and environment; Assignment: will be announced Week 6 Quality of Life How does our physical environment impact our quality of life?
-October 10: Readings:
+Readings: "Introduction" and "The Use of Sidewalks: Contact" from The Death and Life of Great American Cities by Jane Jacobs ([Urban Planning]; City reader, "The code of the d=street" and "Decent and Street families" by Elijah Anderson (p.
+131) [Urban Design]

+September 28:

+City reader, "Bowling alone: American's Declining social capital" by Robert D.puntam

+-Urbanization Society and Culture MCAT Khan Academy (video) Assignment: will be announced

+Week 5 Living and Moving How does our movement within the city shape our perception, daily routine, and way of life?

+October 3:

+Reading:

+The evolution of city life James S. Santangelo, L. Ruth Rivkinand Marc T. J. Johnson321

+-City Life Drone Video - Free HD Video - no copyright - YouTube

+October 5: Reading:

+Moving around the city: discourses on walking and cycling in English urban areas Tim Jones

+Lecture Topics: the mode and speed by which we move impacts our everyday and perception of the city; types of transportation based on culture and environment;

+Assignment: will be announced

+Week 6 Quality of Life

+How does our physical environment impact our quality of life?

+October 10:

+Readings: